 European policies seldom reflect the pluralism that characterise Europe’s everyday life in its heterogeneous societies.
 More often than not, decision makers in the European Parliament and other EU bodies enact policies reflecting narrow national and worldview interests.
-Thus, European policies on issues such as religious pluralism, remembrance culture, or LGBTQI* rights lack the perspectives of those change agents who make up Europe’s future – which is why we want to bring you and more than twenty of our other most engaged and active alumni*ae and current participants together to address this hiatus.
+Thus, European policies on issues such as religious pluralism, remembrance culture, or LGBTQI* rights lack the perspectives of those change agents who make up Europe’s future – which is why we aim to bring twenty of our most engaged and active alumni*ae and current participants together to address this hiatus.

 In a first step in early June, the participants will go through a thorough, outcome-oriented methodological online workshop with an experienced writer and editor.
 There, the participants will acquire the know-how and the crucial skills necessary in order to issue a joint Policy Paper aimed at e.g. European decision makers, NGO advocates and journalists.